Policy and Procedure # 12: Insurance

 Vacation cannot be utilized after the resignation or retirement date.
 An employee’s resignation or retirement date is the actual last day that the employee is physically at work unless previously approved by the Human Resources Director due to exceptional circumstances.
 For example, an employee’s last day of physically being at work is August 10th.
 The employee then wants to takes two weeks of vacation until their retirement date of August 24th.
 The employee’s last day of being physically at work was August 10th; therefore the employee’s retirement date is August 10th and any unused vacation will be paid in the final paycheck.

-Employees may voluntarily donate their vacation time to another employee when non-job related illness or injury of the employee or their immediate family member has exhausted the recipient's paid sick leave, vacation, personal holiday, etc. Sick leave cannot be donated.
-Vacation Donation is covered in City of Colorado Springs PPM #22 Vacation Donation.
+Employees may voluntarily donate their vacation time to the vacation donation pool.
+Donated vacation hours will be used for employees who have non-job related illness or injury of the employee or their immediate family member has exhausted the recipient's paid sick leave, vacation, personal holiday, etc. Sick leave cannot be donated.
+Vacation Donation is covered in City of Colorado Springs Civilian PPM #20 Vacation Donation.

 Concurrent Use of Vacation and Short Term Disability